 - Promote and encourage group / team supervision / action learning as a separate meeting in addition to 1-1 supervision to support continuous learning and knowledge sharing, through which social workers will be encouraged to draw out learning points by reflecting on their own cases in light of the experiences of peers;

-- Provide regular supervision and coach training for those responsible for delivering effective supervision;
+- Provide regular supervision training for those responsible for delivering effective supervision;

 - Provide additional professional supervision by a registered social worker for practitioners whose line manager is not a social worker or for social workers located in multi professional teams or project groups with a manager from another professional experience and background.

 Newly Qualified Social Workers during their Assessed and Supported Year of Employment (ASYE)